 - Auriculotherapy (ear treatment)

-Physical practices (integrates breathing exercises and circulation of energy, and meditation such as Chi Kung, Tai Chi Chuan and some martial arts) considered for the maintenance of prophylactic health or forms of intervention methods to recover it.
+Physical practices (integrates breathing exercises, energy circulation, and meditation such as Chi Kung, Tai Chi Chuan, and some martial arts) are considered for the maintenance of prophylactic health or forms of intervention methods to recover it.

-The diagnosis in Traditional Chinese Medicine (TCM) is the legacy left by the ancient Chinese doctors, who over the centuries have been improving the anamnesis, overcoming some difficulties and bequeathing their knowledge to future generations.
-The diagnosis of Chinese medicine, although apparently simple, is very effective – the observations that are made include observing, listening, smelling, asking and touching, they stand out in the observation of the tongue as a diagnosis and the examination of the pulse, a practice that It takes a few years to be completely dominated by the MTC specialist but they provide valuable and accurate information about the patient’s health status.
+The diagnosis in Traditional Chinese Medicine (TCM) is the legacy left by the ancient Chinese doctors.
+Over the centuries have been improving the anamnesis, overcoming some difficulties, and bequeathing their knowledge to future generations.
+The diagnosis of Chinese medicine, although simple, is very effective – the observations that are made include observing, listening, smelling, asking, and touching; they stand out in the observation of the tongue as a diagnosis and the examination of the pulse, a practice that It takes a few years to be entirely dominated by the MTC specialist.
+Still, they provide valuable and accurate information about the patient’s health status.

-Chinese medicine, which is poorly known in the West, with the exception of very limited aspects of acupuncture, deserves a special place in the wide and diverse range of alternative medicines.
-Let’s see why: It is the only medicine that has a continuous existence, its foundation more than 2,000 years ago, is recognized by the Chinese State on a par with the practice of modern medicine.
-Its characteristics are recognized by the WHO of the UN since it does not decompose in front of any other medical system and it is allowed to be within the philosophical and energy conceptions that supported it over time and it is integrated with validation methods. modern science.
+Chinese medicine, which is poorly known in the West, except for minimal aspects of acupuncture, deserves a special place in the vast and diverse range of alternative therapies.
+Let’s see why: It is the only medicine that has a continuous existence, its foundation more than 2,000 years ago, and is recognized by the Chinese State on a par with the practice of modern medicine.
+The WHO of the UN identifies its characteristics since it does not decompose in front of any other medical system.
+It is allowed to be within the philosophical and energy conceptions that supported it over time and integrated with validation methods—modern science.

-Some Oriental medicines such as Tibetan and Ayurvedic medicine have a very ancient origin, and their interest is unquestionable, but they are practiced on a small scale almost never in a hospital environment and internal validations are rare in the countries of origin.
-Rather, TCM, while being so old and traditional, evolved to adapt to the needs of the modern world.
+Some Oriental medicines, such as Tibetan and Ayurvedic medicine, have a very ancient origin, and their interest is unquestionable.
+Still, they are practiced on a small scale, rarely in a hospital environment, and internal validations are rare in the countries of origin.
+Instead, TCM, while so old and traditional, evolved to adapt to the needs of the modern world.
 It is practiced in specialized hospitals that have been mixed or in parallel with all the services that one can find in a European hospital.
 There are scientific research units that allow the experience and validate it.
-Thus, for example, the State University of Traditional Chinese Medicine, teaches future doctors theories and methods of parallel techniques for research or clinical care.
+Thus, for example, the State University of Traditional Chinese Medicine teaches future doctors theories and methods of parallel techniques for research or clinical care.